decretist/Dissertation/Chapter3/chapter3.markdown

 Barthes uses the term "Author" to indicate the conceptualization of authorship he is arguing against and the term "author" where he intends to use the word in its more general and non-technical sense.
-An Author is the creative intellect uniquely responsible for a literary text, and "is in the same relation of antecedence to his work as a father to his child."[62]
+An Author is the creative intellect uniquely responsible for a literary text and "is in the same relation of antecedence to his work as a father to his child."[62]
 Barthes argues that authors cannot be Authors---no person or persons can have a parent-child relationship to a text since all